2026 Ranking

 $50K to $80K 9% projected growth

-Every building in the country has a heating and cooling system that will eventually break, and when it does, nobody Googles "how to fix it myself" when it is 98 degrees outside.
-That emergency dynamic is why HVAC technicians command premium rates for after-hours calls that can push annual earnings well past the median.
-Trade school takes 6 months to 2 years, and most areas have more open apprenticeship slots than applicants.
-The emerging opportunity is in heat pump installation: as states adopt electrification mandates and homeowners shift away from gas furnaces, technicians trained on heat pump systems are positioned for a decade of accelerating demand.
+Every building has a heating and cooling system that will eventually break.
+When it does at 98 degrees outside, nobody tries to fix it themselves.
+That urgency is why HVAC technicians command premium rates for after-hours calls, which can push annual earnings well past the median.
+Trade school takes six months to two years, and most areas have more open apprenticeship slots than applicants.
+The emerging opportunity is heat pump installation.
+As states adopt electrification mandates and homeowners move away from gas furnaces, technicians trained on heat pumps are positioned for a decade of rising demand.

 HVAC Technician openings